housker/lattice/README.md

 ## Getting Started

+Create a .env file in the root directory and add the following keys:
+PORT=####
+KEY=####

+Run for development:
+In the root directory, run npm install.
+Next run npm run dev-start.
+In your browser, navigate to the port displayed in the console, i.e. localhost:####

 Please include a README.md with step-by-step instructions for running the app.
 Be careful to ensure there are not local dependencies that have been overlooked in the readme.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.